Most people think that they know what cosmetic dentistry is: making people’s smiles nicer. But do you really know what is involved in doing this?

 3. Porcelain Veneers/Crowns/Restorations

-Of these different treatment options, the first four are used when the tooth that needs transformation is present.
+Of these different treatment options, the first four are used when the tooth that needs transformation is present and reasonably healthy in the mouth.
 The last 3 treatments (Implants, bonding and dentures) are used to replace a single tooth or multiple missing teeth.

 1. Tooth Whitening